dart-lang/site-www/src/_guides/language/language-tour.md

 #### Abstract methods

 Instance, getter, and setter methods can be abstract, defining an interface but leaving its implementation up to other classes.
+Abstract methods can only exist in [abstract classes](#abstract-classes).

 To make a method abstract, use a semicolon (;) instead of a method body:

 <?code-excerpt "misc/lib/language_tour/classes/doer.dart"?>
 {% prettify dart %}